Giwi/nodejs-beers/steps/step1.md

     $ npm init

-And finaly it produces `package.json` (loot at it to understand what it is)
+And finaly it produces `package.json` (look at it to understand what it is)

 If all is ok, proceed to [step 2](step2.md)